Techievena/Techievena.github.io/_posts/2016-12-29-personal-time-machine.md

 {% endraw %}
 </code></pre>
 ![our-time-series](https://github.com/Techievena/Retail-Analysis/blob/master/time_series_plot.png?raw=true "Plots of both of the time series")
-Both of them as we see are highly random plots.
+Both of them, as we see are highly random plots.

 ## PROCESSING THE TIME-SERIES